nulab/autog/README.md

 see where an edge starts and finishes.
 Therefore, this routing strategy works best when the graph has few edges with common source/target nodes.
 - `Splines` (Work in Progress): This implements cubic Bezier curves as described in [DGKN].
 A spline routing algorithm was originally described in [GKNV] but that has been superseded by [DGKN].
 The algorithm in [GVDOT] still computes bounding boxes with some resemblance to [GKNV], however I must admit the C sources are quite hard to read due to the amount of static variables and functions with side-effects.
-The general idea does follow [DGKN]: it triangulates the polygon obtained by merging the bounding box rectangles together, finds a shortest path through this polygon using the edge's starting and end points, finally it fits a cubic Bezier spline to the set of points in the shortest path. autog follows this general idea, but does things a little differently due to the scarcity of details in [DGKN] and in the available literature.
+The general idea here does follow [DGKN]: it triangulates the polygon obtained by merging the bounding box rectangles together, finds a shortest path through this polygon using the edge's starting and end points, finally it fits a cubic Bezier spline to the set of points in the shortest path. autog does things a little differently due to the scarcity of details in [DGKN] and in the available literature.
 The biggest obstacle is that most resources about polygon triangulation assume the input is a **strictly** monotone polygon, whereas the shape obtained from merged rectangles is monotone but not strictly monotone.
 More formally, for each point `P[i]` in a y-monotone polygon, O(N) triangulation assumes `P[i].Y > P[i-1].Y`, whereas with adjacent rectangles we have `P[i].Y >= P[i-1].Y`.
 The literature seems to confirm that non-strict monotonicity still admits linear time triangulation, however the details of how the algorithm must change to accomodate for equal Y coordinates are always omitted.
 My understanding is that strict monotonicity is used to guarantee linear time sorting of the points in the polygon's left-right or upper-lower chains, with a typical
 "merge sorted arrays" strategy.
 However, in a non-strictly monotone polygon, the two point chains are *not* sorted.
 An additional sorting step seems to be required, therefore we apparently fall back to O(N log N), which is the same running time of triangulation of arbitrary simple polygons, which includes cutting the polygon in strictly monotone sub-polygons.
 Therefore, I decided to cut the knot in autog and triangulate the merged rectangles in linear time using a special-cased holistic approach, whose correctness I'm currently unable to prove.
 But it appears to work well in practice.
 Bug reports will probably help refine this routine unless a different strategy is employed.
-Once the polygon is triangulated, autog finds the shortest path using a dequeue-based funnel algorithm.
+Once the polygon is triangulated, autog finds the shortest path using a "funnel" algorithm based on a dequeue.
 [GVDOT] seems to follow Lee and Preparata, while autog follows [HS].
 The implementation is basically the same.
 With the set of points defining the shortest path, both [GVDOT] and autog fit a cubic Bezier spline to it using the method in [Sch].
 As [DGKN] mentions, this cubic Bezier is actually piece-wise and not a single cubic spline.
 As a matter of fact [Sch] is also
 recursive: [Sch] does this to improve the fit to an arbitrary polygonal path, [GVDOT] instead attempts to fit the spline within the edges of the constraint polygon — [DGKN] calls them "barriers".
 After a first attempt at fitting the spline, the algorithm computes the maximum square distance between the input path points and the corresponding points on the parametric curve, cuts che curve at that point and then calls the same routine recursively on the two paths thus obtained.